-Thermometry or temperature measurement is important to a wide range of activities, including manufacturing, scientific research, and medical practice.
-The accurate measurement of temperature was developed only recently.
+Thermometry (Aka. temperature measurement) is essential to a wide range of activities, including manufacturing, scientific research, and medical practice.
+The ability to measure temperature accurately was only developed recently.

 - Temperature (like mass, length, time) is a chosen fundamental quantity.
 Therefore, arbitrarily chosen units (such as degrees Celsius, degrees Fahrenheit or Kelvin) are used to measure temperature.